-Navigation Aid (NAVAID) Protection
+(4) Navigation Aid (NAVAID) Protection

 NAVAIDs provide visual and electronic information which is used by pilots who operate and land aircraft at the airport.
+No FAA NAVAIDs will be affected by this project.
 Construction activities can have negative impacts on the functionality and serviceability of NAVAIDs.
-The Contractor must coordinate their work efforts and limit their operations so that NAVAIDs are not impacted beyond what is planned.
+The Contractor must coordinate their work efforts and limit their operations so that NAVAIDs are not impacted beyond what is planned, see Table 4.1 below.
 Planned NAVAID impacts must be addressed in the Contractor's construction schedule.